Wrist pain: The A-B-Z's of exercise

 - What has my healthcare provider told me to do? (or what not)

 What's the point of thinking about things you can't do, you might wonder?
-Well, you need to have a goal to work towards to allow proper planning.
+Well, you need to have a goal to work towards.
+Remember the 5 P's of life?
+Proper Planning Prevents Poor Performance.
 This can be playing a 18-hole golf course again, picking up your grandchild or hitting a new overhead squat PR.
 Get the idea?
+This goal should be specific to you.

-Once you've identified where you're going to, you've got your Point Z.
+Once you've identified your goal, you've got your Point Z.

 Between A and Z is where the fun is!

 You don't get from A to Z in one big leap.
-You get there step by step, through adequate planning and consistency to commit to the road you've embarked on.
-It's important to not fall in the trap of comparing your journey to those of others, as every wrist pain journey is unique.
+You get there step by step, knowing what to do (and not to do) through adequate planning and consistency.

 5 tips to successfully navigate the A-B-Z's